+Winter roosting boxes are essential to help birds survive cold weather.
 Cold winter wind saps energy and warmth from birds, especially at night.
 Birds are able to lower their body temperature to conserve calories at night, but a chilling wind can tax that system.
-A good way to help the birds stay warm is to leave your nesting boxes and bird houses up all winter.
+A good way to help the birds stay warm is to leave your nesting boxes and birdhouses up all winter.

+What do you need to do first?
 First, make sure the box is thoroughly cleaned.
-Remove the nest if one is in there and scrub the bird house with a mild bleach and water solution and then let dry before setting the bird house back out.
+Remove the nest if one is in there and scrub the birdhouse with a mild bleach and water solution and then let dry before setting the birdhouse back out.
 This kills any parasites that may remain after the nesting season.

-Some bird houses, especially bluebird houses have a removable front panel.
-If you can, flip this upside down so that the entry hole for the house is at the bottom.
-Duncraft’s Convertible Roost is made exactly this way, so that you can use the box in all seasons.
-Flipping the front panel would be ideal, but if you can’t do that, remember that any shelter, no matter how imperfect, will greatly help the birds.
+What else do you need to know?
+Some birdhouses, especially bluebird houses, have a removable front panel.
+If you can, flip this upside down so the entry hole is at the bottom.
+The Duncraft Convertible Roost, featured above, is made exactly this way so you can use the box in all seasons.
+Flipping the front panel would be ideal, but if you can’t do that, remember that any shelter—no matter how imperfect—will greatly help your birds.

-Bluebirds tend to pile together at the bottom of roosting boxes, but other birds prefer perches.
-If the bird house is big enough for several birds, an easy way to do this is to drill two or more holes on either side of the house and slip a dowel through the house.
-Just remove the dowel come spring.
+If the birdhouse is big enough for several birds, an easy way to add more perching room is to drill two or more holes on either side of the house and slip a dowel through the house.
+Remove the dowel come spring.
 The holes will act as extra ventilation.
-If the house is very small, chances are only a single bird will use it, so perches wouldn’t be necessary.
+If the house is very small, chances are only a single bird will use it, so perches won’t be necessary.